cpske/ISP/web/web-frameworks.md

 ## Understanding Web Frameworks

-This article on [Full Stack Python](https://www.fullstackpython.com) is a great place to learn about what a web framework does, and how to compare Python web frameworks:
+This article on [Full Stack Python](https://www.fullstackpython.com) is a good place to learn about what a web framework does, and how to compare Python web frameworks:

 [https://www.fullstackpython.com/web-frameworks.html][fullstackpython-web-frameworks]

+The Mozilla Develper Network (MDN) also has a good series of articles.
+[Client-Server Overview](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Client-Server_overview) describes HTTP requests and responses, and difference between static and dynamic content.
+It then describes what web frameworks do.
+They mention Django and Flask for Python.

 ## Web Development